DemocracyClub/aggregator-api/docs/new-aws-account-setup.md

 After creation, copy the generated access key ID and secret access key, and paste them inside an appropriately-named CircleCI "Context", with each value stored under its relevant standard [AWS environment variable name](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+CircleCI Contexts have the concept of "Security Groups".
+We're not using them, yet, but they do merit some future investigation.

 ## S3 buckets

 ### Deployment artifact bucket